Playbooks

 Optional frontmatter fields:

-profile- agent runtime profile name to use when the playbook runspostMerge- list of post-merge commands to forward to the build
+profile- agent runtime profile name to use when the playbook runspostMerge- list of post-merge commands to forward as queued PRD metadata for autonomous builds

 Use a profile with a playbook